rehosting/penguin/README.md

 Penguin: Configuration Based Rehosting
 ====

-Given a firmware image, Penguin will set up an initial rehosting combined with an editable configuration that you may need to adjust depending on your system.
+Given a firmware image root filesystem, Penguin will set up an initial rehosting combined with an editable configuration that you may need to adjust depending on your system.
 Penguin also uses static analysis to identify things you may need to adjust for your firmware.